 Not all Ghana braid styles have to be medium to chunky in size.
 If you prefer a smaller braid, try this look.

 Everyone these days can wear braids, but naturally, you’d want something slightly different from the rest.
 We get it; it’s okay to want a look that stands out.
 Give Ghana twists a shot.
 Instead of braiding the hair in cornrows, your stylist will flat-twist your strands instead.

 Looking for a fun and flirty iteration of the style?
 You can try a curly ponytail.
 Ask your stylist to leave the ends of your hair out and curl it to achieve this look.

-Editor’s note: Keep your braids clean and moisturized without drying them out by washing them with a cleaning conditioner regularly.
+Ed’s note: Keep your braids cleansed and moisturized without drying them out by washing them with a cleansing conditioner regularly.
 We suggest Bed Head by TIGI Calma Sutra Cleansing Conditioner to keep your scalp feeling fresh and clean.